 5. The stereotypes about smokers are true

-Of course they are out there.
-I’ve worked in a coffeeshop so I know they are out there!
-But there is a much wider variety of species.
-It’s fascinating to see who drops by.
 If it isn’t rich tourists coming for a smoke, it’s a fitness instructor.
 If it isn’t a model, it’s an accounting manager.
 If it’s not a war photographer, it’s an academic scholar.
 If it isn’t a programmer, it’s a school teacher.
-I. Kid.
-You.
-Not.

-In a world where Rihanna, Michael Phelps, Natalie Portman and Morgan Freeman also smoke once in a while I can’t see how those archaic notions of smokers are still so widely entertained and believed.
+In a world where Rihanna, Michael Phelps, Natalie Portman and Morgan Freeman also smoke once in a while, we can’t see how those archaic notions of smokers are still so widely entertained and believed.

 Did you know these things weren’t true about weed in the Netherlands?
 Let us know in the comments below.